2024-2025 Edition

 The Barnard campus occupies four acres of urban property along the west side of Broadway between 116th and 120th Streets.
 At the southern end of the campus, four residence buildings–Brooks Hall (1907), Hewitt Hall (1925), Helen Reid Hall (1961), and Iphigene Ochs Sulzberger Hall (1988)–form an enclosed quadrangle known as the "Quad."

-Barnard Hall (1917) is just north of the “Quad” and contains seminar rooms, classrooms, faculty offices, and dance studios.
+Opposite the Main Gate at 117th street is Barnard Hall (1917), which contains seminar rooms, classrooms, faculty offices, and dance studios.
 The Sulzberger Parlor on the third floor is used for meetings and special events.
 The Julius S. Held Lecture Hall is also on the third floor.
 Barnard Hall’s first and ground floors will be the location of the Francine A. LeFrak Foundation Center for Well-Being when its physical space opens in late 2024.
-The Center will serve as a centralized hub for all wellness-related initiatives across campus and supports a 360-degree perspective on personal well-being: physical, financial, and mental.
+The Center will serve as a centralized hub for all wellness-related initiatives across campus and will support a 360-degree perspective on personal well-being that encompasses physical, financial, and mental health.

 Just north of Barnard Hall is the Cheryl and Philip Milstein Center for Teaching and Learning, opened in September 2018.
 Designed by the award-winning firm Skidmore, Owings & Merrill, the 128,000-square-foot building—with a base of five floors and a tower of eleven floors —is a dynamic space at the heart of campus that is home to a new kind of library, connects students and faculty across disciplines, facilitates collaboration, and fosters dialogue.
 The Milstein Center includes a new kind of library, one that brings together current technologies and learning spaces in an interactive setting.
 As the academic hub of the campus, the center links departments and disciplines both physically and philosophically.